On the $K_4$ group of modular curves: Comparison with the Beilinson elements

-The proof of Theorem \ref{thm wang reg} uses the Rogers--Zudilin method.
-In fact, Wang proves a much more general statement concerning the regulators of the motivic classes $\Eis^{k_1,k_2,j}(u_1,u_2)$ for every $k_1,k_2,j \geq 0$; the formula involves the completed $L$-function of a modular form of weight $k_1+k_2+2$ evaluated at $s=-j$ \cite[Chapter 6]{wang:thesis}.
+In fact, Wang proves a much more general statement concerning the regulators of motivic classes $\Eis^{k_1,k_2,j}(\bolda, \boldb)$ on Kuga-Sato varieties \cite[Chapter 6]{Wan20}.
+These classes were defined by Beilinson, Deninger--Scholl \cite[5.7]{DS91} and Gealy \cite{Gea05}.
+The formula involves the completed $L$-function of a modular form of weight $k_1+k_2+2$ evaluated at $s=-j$.

-The Eisenstein series $\tilde{s}_x$ appear in the work of Borisov and Gunnells \cite[3.18]{borisov-gunnells}.
-Moreover, the Fricke involution $W_N(\tilde{s}_x)$ is a multiple of the Eisenstein series denoted by $s_x$ in \cite[3.5]{borisov-gunnells}.
-From this, we can use the standard $W_N$-trick to compute numerically the $L$-value $L'(\tilde{s}_a \tilde{s}_b, -1)$, and thus the regulator of $\Eis^{0,0,1}(a,b)$.
+The Eisenstein series $\tilde{s}_x$ appear in the work of Borisov and Gunnells \cite[3.18]{BG01}.
+Moreover, the transform of $\tilde{s}_x$ under the Atkin-Lehner involution $W_N \colon \tau \mapsto -1/N\tau$ is a multiple of the Eisenstein series denoted by $s_x$ in \cite[3.5]{BG01}.
+We can then use the standard recipe \cite[eq.~(4.3.13)]{Miy06} to compute numerically the $L$-value $L'(\tilde{s}_a \tilde{s}_b, -1)$, and thus the regulator integral.
+The computation for an arbitrary modular symbol $\{h0 \to h\infty\}$ proceeds similarly.
+We obtain the following theorem.